-The control scheme is very good, feeling more natural and streamlined than the classic Tomb Raider controls.
-Guiding your character around is a breeze and you can perform some death-defying stunts with relative ease.
+The control scheme is very good, feeling more natural and streamlined than classic Tomb Raider controls.
+Guiding your character around is a breeze and you can perform death-defying stunts with relative ease.
 Most surprising of all, the camera never seems to be a problem.
 You can punch out the bad guys, but that requires an inordinate number of blows, so use a gun whenever possible.
 For some odd reason the machete is worthless during battle.

 What made the movie so great was the suspense and tension created by the fact that you never knew when or where the shark would appear.
 When you are the shark, there's no excitement at all.
 Yeah, you can bump boats and bite swimmers, but that gets old the second time you do it!
 And the game's programming is as shoddy as its design.